 - Do not leave charging unattended.

 This is really impossible to cover all info about batteries as there are lots of various cases and types.
-If you are dealing with lithium batteries, make sure you understand all requirements, dangers and limits.
+If you are dealing with lithium batteries, ensure you understand all requirements, dangers and limits.
 If you have questions or want to add something, be sure to leave a comment or join our forum for further discussion.